 What is Bodywork?

 Bodywork refers to a broad category of therapeutic practices that involve the manipulation, movement, or touching of the body to promote physical, emotional, and energetic well-being.
 It encompasses a variety of techniques and modalities, each with its own approach and benefits.
+These methods work holistically, supporting both the physical body and the mind to restore balance.

 Massage Therapy